 #4.
 Go for a Conventional Orangery

 In comparison to a garden room, an orangery is much more substantial.
 It’s generally made up of masonry or brick in order to match your existing house, along with floor-to-ceiling windows and a lantern-style roof to complement the entire look.
 Not to mention, an orangery is an ideal solution if you’re thinking of creating an “open-plan-kitchen-diner”, but you ought to prepare a plan to utilize most of the space right from the start.
-You can get an understanding of how to make the most of a space here.

 #5.
 Nod to Colonial Style along with a Veranda

 Verandas have the ability to blur the boundary between your house and garden.
 They offer a perfect place for you to explore your outdoor area whilst remaining protected from the changing weather.
 A colonial style glasshouse is very flexible and could cover the door area, pathway, patio or walkway.